 Who is eligible to submit?

-The prize is open to all citizens aged 18 and over.
-There is no upper age limit.
+The prize is open to all Commonwealth citizens aged 18 and over – please see the full list of Commonwealth countries here.

 In what languages do you accept entries?

 Submissions are accepted in Bengali, Chinese, Creole, English, French, Greek, Malay, Maltese, Portuguese, Samoan, Swahili, Tamil, and Turkish.
 Stories that have been translated into English from any language are also accepted and the translator of any winning story receives additional prize money.